CedarPrint: Wireless Printing FAQ

 - Centennial Library - alcove (by the echeck stations)

-- Center for Biblical and Theological Studies - atrium (by the echeck stations)
+- Center for Biblical and Theological Studies east - atrium (by the echeck stations)

 - Dixon Ministry Center - lobby (across from the Journalism lab)